astoadhi/Database-for-eLibraries-Application/README.md

 # Generating Dummy Datasets

 This project using python for the programming language.
 In generating dummy datasets, this project use libraries such as 'faker','pandas','datetime',and 'random'.
-You can use this ![LINK] (https://github.com/astoadhi/Digital-database-for-library/blob/main/Python/Generate%20Dummy%20Data.py) for see the script or you can go to Python Folder and click the Generate Dummy Data.py
+You can use this [LINK] (https://github.com/astoadhi/Digital-database-for-library/blob/main/Python/Generate%20Dummy%20Data.py) for see the script or you can go to Python Folder and click the Generate Dummy Data.py